Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Introduction

-The distribution of {\HI} depends not only on the gravitational force but also on the highly complicated physical processes such as non-trivial UV background radiation or the feedback from supernovae or AGNs.
-Therefore, it is difficult to predict the {\HI} power spectrum based solely on the physically motivated analytic models.
+\RAm{The distribution of {\HI} depends not only on the gravitational force but also on the highly complicated astrophysical processes such as non-trivial UV background radiation or the feedback from supernovae or AGNs. } Therefore, it is difficult to predict the {\HI} power spectrum based solely on the physically motivated analytic models.
 Previously, researchers used cosmological hydrodynamic simulations to measure the large-scale {\HI} clustering \citep{TNG2018, Ando+2019}.
-However, these simulations' box sizes are insufficient to measure the power spectrum at the BAO scales, $k\simeq 1h$/Mpc.
-It is always challenging to achieve high mass resolution in a large simulation box-size due to computational cost.
-If we insist on the large-scale simulation sacrificing the mass resolution, we may lose a non-negligible amount of {\HI}, which resides in the low mass halos, and thus the {\HI} power spectrum is deformed in a non-trivial manner.
-This is a sort of artefact which we should avoid when we model the {\HI} power spectrum.
+However, these simulations' box sizes are insufficient to measure the power spectrum at the BAO scales, $k\simeq 1h$\,Mpc$^{-1}$.
+It is always challenging to achieve high mass resolution in a large simulation box size due to computational cost. \RAm{If we insist on the large-scale simulation sacrificing the mass resolution, we may lose a non-negligible amount of {\HI}, which resides in the low-mass halos, and thus the shape and amplitude of the {\HI} power spectrum depends on the resolution of the simulation \citep[see Appendix of][]{TNG2018}.} This is a sort of artefact which we should avoid when we model the {\HI} power spectrum.
 One of the possible ways to model the {\HI} distribution is to use the simulated dark matter halo distribution with the relation of $M_{\HI}-M_h$ calibrated a priori using the results of high-resolution cosmological hydrodynamic simulations \citep{Sarkar+2016,Sarkar+2018,Modi+:2019,Wang+:2019}.
 This method seems reasonable since most of the {\HI} is localized within dark matter halos.
 Although the method only provides approximate {\HI} distribution, it allows us to reduce the computational cost significantly.
 However, we note, that the method depends on the $M_{\HI}-M_h$ relation, which is highly dependent on the assumed baryonic physics and the mass resolution of the hydrodynamic simulation.
 Instead of using the simulated distribution of dark matter, focusing on predicting the power spectrum, \cite{Padmanabhan+2017a,Padmanabhan+2017b} have applied an analytic halo model empirically assuming the {\HI} profile within the halo.